Ding Dong (reggae musician)

-Kemar Christopher "Ding Dong" Dwaine Ottey (born September 29, 1980) is a dancehall reggae artist and dancer.
-He was a dancer before becoming a Jamaican deejay (artiste) and dancehall reggae recording artist.
-His most notable songs "Bad Man Forward / Bad Man Pull Up" (2005) "Fling" and "Genna Bounce" released in 2017 has assisted in his global appeal.
+Kemar Christopher "Ding Dong" Dwaine Ottey (born September 29, 1980) is a dancehall reggae musician and dancer.
+He was a dancer before becoming a deejay and dancehall recording artist.
+His most notable songs "Bad Man Forward / Bad Man Pull Up" (2005), "Fling" and "Genna Bounce" released in 2017 has assisted in his global appeal.
 He founded the dancing syndicate Ravers Clavers.